When I was young (12 or 13 years old), someone gave me an Apple IIc computer. It

 to connect an rgb monitor.
 It is possible to use an external floppy disk drive, a mouse or joystick.

-If you want a mouse for your Apple IIc, MacPlus mouses work well. (they have a DB9 conector).
+If you want a mouse for your Apple IIc, some MacPlus mice can be used. (they have a DB9 conector).

 In my opinion, the Apple IIc is well designed internally.
 Not too much wires, and everything